UmmarFarooq14/Shell-Scripting-Journey/Shell/Day-01/text.md

 		echo "Hi!
 Hello"   # This command display the text.

-Steps to run the shell script:
+Steps to run the shell script:-
 ------------------------------
 Step-1:
 ------